[Minor revision–posted 5/9/18 (replaces 3/4/14 edition)]

 h.
 Postage/freight, photocopies, and fax charges;

 i.
-Repair parts, labor, and towing charges to repair state-owned vehicles if unable to use the university Fleet Card; and
+Repair parts, labor, and towing charges to repair state-owned vehicles if unable to use the TTU Fleet Card; and

 j.
 Travel expenses incurred to obtain medical care outside headquarters while on official state travel.

 Note: Visa and passport charges may not be an allowable direct cost on all sponsored projects.
-Departments are responsible for reviewing the agency and award terms and conditions and consulting the respective grant accountant in SPAR to determine if allowable.
+Departments are responsible for reviewing the agency and award terms and conditions and consulting the respective grant accountant in Accounting Services to determine allowability.